Giusseppe-97/Mice_project/docs/pages/demos/Getting Started/Run Data/Run Data.md

 ## Overview

-In a nutshell, TheMiceCounter application has a frame where the user can select their data.
-This data is going to be plotted into the excel file.
+After following the [Running the App](../../../installation/Running the App/Running the App.html) instructions, TheMiceCounter application would start and should look something like this:

 <img src="Run Data.PNG" width="100%">

 ## Instructions

+In a nutshell, TheMiceCounter application has a frame where the user can select their data input and output.
+This data,

 Before proceeding, make sure that you have followed the [installation instructions](../../../installation/installation.html).
 You need TheMiceCounter folder and an Anaconda distribution of Python to run this demo.